nugit/eslint-config-nugit/README.md

 ### eslint-config-nugit

-Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
+Our default export contains all of our ESLint rules, including ECMAScript 6+, FlowJS and React.

 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-plugin-jsx-a11y`.
 If you don't need React, see `eslint-config-nugit/base`.

 - Add `"extends": "nugit"` to your .eslintrc.

 ### eslint-config-nugit/base

-Our default export contains all of our ESLint rules, including ECMAScript 6+.
+Our default export contains all of our ESLint rules, including ECMAScript 6+ and FlowJS.

 It requires `eslint` and `eslint-plugin-import`.

 - Add `"extends": "nugit/base"` to your .eslintrc